OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:58

-The temple servants and the descendants of the servants of Solomon totalled 392.
+The temple servants and the descendants of the servants of Solomon totaled 392.

 ## Ezra 2:59